When you build a WordPress website, you open yourself up to an entire world of possibilities. That is both a good and bad thing.

 When possible, choose a definitive path for the functionality you need in any particular category.
 Either find a plugin that does just about everything you want or piece together a few niche items.

 This is where a plugin with its own ecosystem, such as WooCommerce, makes life easier.
 Through its many extensions, you can add just the capabilities you really need – thus avoiding overlap.

 Maintaining backups of your important files is a good practice that goes well beyond WordPress.
 But not everyone thinks about the risks associated with not having a copy of their website on hand at all times.

-It is reasonable to assume that your web host will back up your website (both files and database) each and every day – and the responsible ones do.
+It is reasonable to assume that your web host will back up your website (both files and database) every day – and the responsible ones do.
 This can be a lifesaver.
-That is, unless something goes wrong.
+That is unless something goes wrong.

 As experience has taught me, you can’t rely solely on others for this duty.
 A poorly-timed mistake can leave you in a bad situation, should the worst happen.
 Missing critical files could mean filling in a lot of gaps or starting over from scratch.

-There are a number of ways to back up a WordPress website.
+There are several ways to back up a WordPress website.
 The easiest and most direct method is by using a backup plugin.
-There are also a number of third-party services such as ManageWP, InfiniteWP or even Jetpack that offer similar functionality.
+Many third-party services such as ManageWP, InfiniteWP or even Jetpack offer similar functionality.

 Whichever you choose, be sure to keep a copy of your site somewhere other than your web host.
 That could be a cloud storage service or even your local machine.
 That way, you’ll always have access – just in case.

 Long after the thrill of your website’s launch, WordPress still needs a lot of attention.
 The good news is that, even though there are some potential pitfalls, it doesn’t take a tremendous amount of effort to keep things running smoothly.